-Edit Canon XF400 4K XF-AVC in Premiere Pro CC
+Edit Canon XF400 4K MP4 in Premiere Pro CC

 We write this tutorial to help those who are having issues editing Canon XF400 XF-AVC footage in Premiere Pro CC smoothly.
 It explains a workaround to transcode Canon XF400 video to MPEG-2 codec for use in Premiere Pro CC with optimum performance.

 The Canon XF400 Camcorder is a compact, ergonomic camera featuring UHD 4K capture, a 1″ CMOS sensor, IP streaming, and two XLR audio inputs.
 The camera records Full HD 1080p and UHD 4K up to 60 fps – captured to dual SD card slots – and outputs via an HDMI 2.0 port.
-The new Canon XF-AVC is a standard that defines each recording method for the visual and audio data components that make up individual video files.
-If you can’t edit the 4K .mxf footage in Adobe editing software, below content will be helpful.
+The compact size of the MP4 codec allows the XF400 to capture images directly to low-cost SD cards.
+If you can’t edit the 4K .mp4 footage in Premiere Pro CC, below content will be helpful.

-For a faster and more fluid Canon XF400 and Premiere Pro CC workflow, we would recommend transcoding Canon XF400 footage to MPEG-2 first by Acrok 4K Video Converter.
+For a faster and more fluid Canon XF400 and Premiere Pro CC workflow, we would recommend transcoding Canon XF400 MPEG-4 footage to MPEG-2 first by Acrok Video Converter Ultimate.
 MPEG-2 is Premiere Pro CC’s favorite editing codec, which Premiere Pro CC will recognize and handle well.
 Read on to learn a quick guide on how to encode Canon XF400 video files to MPEG-2 for Premiere Pro CC editing on Windows 10.
-If you are Mac user, please download the Mac version XF-AVC Converter.
+If you are Mac user, please download the Mac version MP4 to Premiere Pro Converter.

-Converting Canon XF400 4K XF-AVC for Editing in Premiere Pro CC
+Converting Canon XF400 4K MP4 for Editing in Premiere Pro CC

 Step 1: Import Canon XF400 videos

-Install and launch the 4K Video Converter and load the .mxf recordings to it.
+Install and launch the 4K Video Converter and load the .mp4 recordings to it.